Privacy Policy

 - Unlink (do it yourself, any time).

 /lfg-bot unlinkremoves your Steam link and cached library immediately.
-Note this stops the bot reading your library but does not remove your past activity — for that, request full erasure. - Erasure (right to be forgotten).
-Request deletion of everything the bot holds about you, across every server, by emailing privacy@lfg-bot.com.
-Erasure is irreversible.
-See what erasure removes below.
+Note this stops the bot reading your library but does not remove your past activity — for that, use erasure below. - Erasure (right to be forgotten).
+Run

-- Withdraw consent.
+/lfg-bot privacy→ Export my data to get a machine-readable copy of the data we hold about you, delivered in Discord.
+Or request it by emailing the same address. - Withdraw consent.
 Unlinking, or removing the bot from a server, withdraws your consent going forward.

 6. What erasure deletes — and what it doesn't